yashsdoshi/To-Do_List_Version-2/README.md

 Based on my previous [To Do List Version-1](https://github.com/yashdoshi12/To_Do_List_Version-1).
 I have added Database to it!

-This is a simple website made using,
+This is a website made using,

 1. <b>`Node.js`</b>
 2. <b>`express.js`</b>